How to deploy and use GA4 with Shopify | NightJarr

 Why integrate GA4 with Shopify?

-First and foremost, tracking your Shopify store with GA4 means you have the necessary data at your disposal to answer very important business & marketing questions.
+Tracking your Shopify store with GA4 means you have the necessary data to answer very important business & marketing questions.

 - To start with, Shopify analytics reports are dependent on the Shopify plan that you’re subscribed to.
 For the basic Shopify plan, your analytics reports will be quite limited.
 To get more advanced insight, you will have to upgrade to an advanced Shopify plan.
 On GA4 you do not have that limitation.